tonymorris/blog/posts/2015-05-24-thulimbah-ride-report.markdown

 # Ride 20150524 Thulimbah

-We planned to meet at Rathdown around 0845 on the Sunday morning, knowing that Rob & Athol had never seen the granite belt.
+We planned to meet at Rathdowney around 0845 on the Sunday morning, knowing that Rob & Athol had never seen the granite belt.
 We would take Mt Lindesay Highway (or is it Road? haha, there is a back-story to that) to Woodenbong then Legume, before stopping at the